bnegrao/amazon-search-terms/README.md

 }
 ````

 In 10 seconds 'iphone' brought 2094 descendent keywords.
-The app sent 235 requests to amazon and all of them returned results as was indicated by `"numberOfRequestsWithNoResults": 0,` .
+The app sent 235 requests to amazon and all of them returned results as was indicated by `"numberOfRequestsWithNoResults": 0,`.

+The `"keywordsNotSearchedDueToTimeout": 2004,` means that the application didn't have time to apply the recursive search in '2004' sub terms found because of timeout have expired.

 ## Implementation Details